Content code

 Corps

-Glow sticks contain cyalume which, when in contact with the hydrogen peroxide in the central tube, produces light.
+Glow sticks contain cyalume which produces light when it comes in contact with the hydrogen peroxide in the central tube.

 Corps

-Luminol used by the investigators can detect the presence of blood that would be invisible to the naked eye.
+Luminol used by investigators can detect the presence of blood that is invisible to the naked eye.

 Title (level 2)